ni/nimi-python/numpy TODO.md

 * Reorder cases in `get_ctype_variable_declaration_snippet` (no more 13.5 and such)
 * `get_method_return_snippet` should leverage filter_parameters()
 * Documentation doesn't show `_into` methods.
 Fix.
-* `session_numpy_method.py.mako` is not a very descriptive name, rename once we add the template for creating waveforms.
 * __str__() for matcher classes would be nice.